-The anxiety of not knowing can be fueled by getting locked into an either/or mindset, explains Eliasof.
-Say your job isn’t really doing it for you anymore, but you like that you get to WFH.
-When considering your options, you feel trapped between A) either doing work you don’t love, or B) stressing about finding a new job that doesn’t require you to go to an office.
+The anxiety of not knowing can be fuelled by getting locked into an either/or mindset, explains Eliasof.
+Say your job isn't really doing it for you any more, but you like that you get to WFH.
+When considering your options, you feel trapped between A) either doing work you don't love, or B) stressing about finding a new job that doesn't require you to go to an office.

-The thing is, those actually aren’t the only two choices.
-“You can chop A and B into multiple categories,” says Eliasof.
-“That allows you to open up the possibilities and gain a sense of control.”
-Staying at your current job could mean choosing to focus on tasks that give you more fulfillment or cultivating stronger relationships with your team that can help you advance.
+The thing is, those actually aren't the only two choices.
+"You can chop A and B into multiple categories", says Eliasof.
+"That allows you to open up the possibilities and gain a sense of control".
+Staying at your current job could mean choosing to focus on tasks that give you more fulfilment or cultivating stronger relationships with your team, which can help you advance.
 Deciding to look for a new one could mean taking classes to make your skills more marketable before applying for other positions.
-More exciting than scary that way, isn’t it?
+More exciting than scary that way, isn't it?

 2. Review your personal history.

-FYI, teeing up the traits that’ve helped you succeed is more powerful than just saying, “I got this.”
-That’s because it gives your brain hard evidence that you already have the skills to cope, says Buckley.
-You realize that even though you’re headed into unknown territory, there’s one thing you do know: that you’ve been there, dealt with that — and you can do it again.
+FYI, totting up the traits that've helped you succeed is more powerful than just saying, "I got this".
+That's because it gives your brain hard evidence that you already have the skills to cope, says Buckley.
+You realise that even though you're heading into unknown territory, there's one thing you do know: that you've been there, dealt with that—and you can do it again.